SimoneFarallo/SimoneFarallo/README.md

 My name is **Simone Farallo** and I have a bachelor's degree in Statistical Science and a master's degree in Data Science.

+I currently work as a **Data Scientist** at Be - Shaping the Future.

 I'm from Italy and now living in Milan.
 All of my projects are available **here**.👨‍💻

 - 📫 How to reach me **simonefarallo@gmail.com**